FlavScents AInsights Entry for Dimethyl Trisulfide (CAS: 3658-80-8)

 9. Confidence & Data Quality Notes

 The data on dimethyl trisulfide is well-established, with comprehensive sensory and regulatory information available.
-Industry practices are well-documented, although specific use levels may vary based on formulation goals.
-Some data gaps exist in regional regulatory specifics, but harmonized assumptions generally apply.
+Industry practices are documented, though some specific use levels may vary based on proprietary formulations.
+Known data gaps include precise ADI values, which are inferred from GRAS status rather than explicitly stated.

 Citation hooks: FlavScents